DirgoSalga/HIWI_Email/README.md

 ## Future projects

 The idea for the future of this project is to develop a GUI that can be used by less tech-savvy teachers and tutors.
-Integrate the GUI with its own tables, so the excel file becomes unnecessary.
+Integrate the GUI with its own tables.

-## Acknowledgement

-Thanks to *John Machin, Lingfo Pty Ltd*, the author of xlrd the fundamental piece that allows this code to work (for now).

 ## Author